 You’ll learn about the properties of matter from condensed matter through to gas phase including the novel states of matter such as ultracold molecules in traps and liquid He nanodroplets, microsolvated clusters, and low dimensional carbon structures.
 You’ll study the dynamics of chemical processes and the capability of modern light sources allowing for the study of time-resolved measurements on timescales ranging from pico to attoseconds.
-You’ll study this module through two hours of lectures per week.
+You’ll study this module in two lectures per week.

 Contemporary Organic Synthesis and the Construction of Bioactive Targets

 You’ll focus on the synthesis of a variety of architecturally complex bioactive targets, with particular reference to the goals and achievements of targeted synthesis.
 There is a particular emphasis on the use of modern synthetic methodology to address problems such as chemoselectivity, regiocontrol, stereoselectivity and atom economy.
-You’ll spend around two hours per week in lectures and seminars studying this module.
+You’ll study this module in two lectures per week.

 Medicines from Nature and Pharmaceutical Process Chemistry

 In this module you’ll will study the role that natural products from plants, micro-organisms and marine life play in providing leads for today’s drugs and medicines in the fight against cancer, blood pressure, pain, inflammation, bacterial infection, AIDS, Alzheimer’s, Parkinson’s and other diseases.
 You'll also study how the discovery of biological activity in a natural product can be turned into a useful medicine, and learn about the biosyntheses and total syntheses of natural products.
-You will spend around two hours each week in lectures and seminars.
+You will attend two lectures per week for this module.

 Nucleic Acids and Bio-organic Mechanism

 In this module you’ll explore the structure, chemistry and molecular recognition of nucleic acids, together with the chemical reactivity of DNA towards mutagens, carcinogens and ionising radiation and anti-tumour drugs.
 You will also study the chemistry of the coenzymes derived from vitamins and their biological, together with their roles in nutrition.
-You will spend around two hours each week in lectures and seminars.
+You will attend two lectrues per week in this module.

 Inorganic and Materials Chemistry

 In this module you will explore inorganic photochemistry, electron transport pathways, molecular and supramolecular photochemistry, and artificial photosynthesis together with the principles that underpin green chemistry.
-You will spend around two hours each week in lectures and seminars.
+You will attend two lectures per week in this module.